fengtan/ldap-explorer/README.md

 ### Browse the tree

-Explore how the [DIT](https://en.wikipedia.org/wiki/Directory_information_tree) is structured and discover LDAP entries in an intuitive, hierarchical way.
+Explore how the tree is structured and discover LDAP entries in an intuitive, hierarchical way.

 ![Browse the tree](screenshots/features.tree.png)

 ### List attributes

-Find out about LDAP attributes, even if you don't know how to write LDAP search filters.
+Find out about LDAP attributes without writing any search filter.

 ![List attributes](screenshots/features.attributes.png)